-3.8 The Town Centre Retail Audit 2016 conducted as part of ongoing LDP policy monitoring indicates 73.8% of units in occupied as A1 retail (based on retail frontage).
-However, whilst this is a healthy indication of retail occupancy, it is accompanied by a 16.7% vacancy rate with a further 9.5% in non-retail use (A2 and A3).
-It should be noted that this includes the St Elli Centre which exhibits a high level of retail use with low vacancy levels.
+3.9 The Town Centre Retail Audit 2020 update conducted as part of ongoing LDP policy monitoring indicates that within the Retail Core 75.7% of units are occupied as A1 retail (based on retail frontage).
+However, whilst this is a healthy indication of retail occupancy, it is accompanied by a 12% retail vacancy rate with a further 5.4% in non-retail use (A2 and A3).